lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 indicating that, within the sample of sixteen chorales, Bach approached the leading tone from above roughly 50% more often than from below.

-## [5.7]
+## 5.7 Combinando comandos, soluciones reproducibles y modificables
 As we can gather from the above, the difficulty in implementing the machine-aided solution does not lie in understanding the functioning of the individual commands, but in devising an appropriate way to combine them.
 The advantages of a machine-aided solution to this problem are threefold.
+First,
-First, extremely large amounts of music could be processed with no extra work on the part of the researcher, and the task would remain tractable within a reasonable length of time.^(10) Secondly, we obtain a concrete and objective result, reproducible by other workers with access to the same data.
-And thirdly, if we decide afterwards that we wish to vary the question by, say, discounting leading tones approached by leap instead of step, we would not have to return to the scores from scratch, but simply add a couple of steps to our pipeline of commands.
+extremely large amounts of music could be processed with no extra work on the part of the researcher, and the task would remain tractable within a reasonable length of time.^(10)
+Secondly, we obtain a concrete and objective result, reproducible by other workers with access to the same data.
+And thirdly, if we
+decide afterwards that we wish to vary the question by, say, discounting leading tones approached by leap instead of step, we would not have to return to the scores from scratch, but simply add a couple of steps to our pipeline of commands.

 # 6. The Toolkit

-## [6.1]
+## 6.1 Herramientas especializadas
 The manual divides the Toolkit into the categories of specialized and basic tools.
 Specialized tools work only on a particular subset of exclusive representations.
 Two that crop up frequently in standard analytical applications derive harmonic and melodic intervals from \*\*kern-type spines;
 these are respectively invoked by “hint” and “mint.”
 Alternative